Van-Goghbot/the-coderoom/docs/bezier.rst

 Utilizing Memoisation to Improve Efficiency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Converting Distance Along Path to Catesean Coordinates
+Converting Distance Along Path to Cartesean Coordinates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Rotating the Bricks to be Normal to the Path